h3k/webApp/README.md

 Django-registration==2.2

-If you would like to install the latest version of the listed applications simply remove the listed version.
+If you would like to install the latest version of the listed external applications simply remove the listed version.